danklassen/consh/README.md

 The current list of tasks avilable are:
 ```
 Version                 Displays the consh version
 Files:Pull              Pull remote files locally
 DB:Push                 Push local database
 DB:Pull                 Pull remote database
 Generate:Block          Generate a block in the /blocks directory with the passed in attributes
+Generate:Block:Template Copy the default block template to the passed in template name
 Generate:Table          Generates a db.xml file for the passed in attributes
 Generate:Model          Generates a skeleton model
 Pull                    Pull a remote database and files
 Config                  Create a configuration file
 Deploy                  Perform a git pull on the remote server
 ```

 Hooks